needle-mirror/com.unity.sentis/Documentation~/install.md

 ## Unity Editor version compatibility

-Sentis 1.4.0 is compatible with Unity 2023.2 (or later).
+Sentis 1.5.0 is compatible with Unity 2023.2 (or later).

-## Install the Sentis Package in Unity
+## Install the Sentis package in Unity

 To add the Sentis package to a Unity project:
 1. Create a new Unity project or open an existing one.